-- Ensure parent/carer is contacted when there has been a significant behaviour issue or there are ongoing issues. - If there has been a one-off significant issue discuss with leaders and the DSL when appropriate (see Appendix F) - Feed back positives and make connections with parents/carers to encourage ongoing dialogue. - Use reporting system (CPOMS) to record concerns or significant contacts with students, parents/carers or other agencies. - Seek support and liaise with leaders and other professionals.
+- Ensure parent/carer is contacted when there has been a significant behaviour issue or there are ongoing issues. - If there has been a one-off significant issue discuss with leaders and the DSL when appropriate (see Appendix F) - Feedback positives and make connections with parents/carers to encourage ongoing dialogue. - Use reporting system (CPOMS) to record concerns or significant contacts with students, parents/carers or other agencies. - Seek support and liaise with leaders and other professionals. - Support nurturing experiences such as breakfast club, enrichment clubs.